-This list ranks South Korea’s best public universities for international students using these criteria: global academic reputation and research strength, international student accessibility, academic fit and standout programs and career/industry outcomes.
+This editorial list highlights seven public universities for international students using these criteria: global academic reputation and research strength, international student accessibility, academic fit and standout programs, and career or industry context.

 Top Public Universities in South Korea